SladeHirschi/resume-project/Readme.md

 * To login and see my resume info use:
   * email: sladehirschi@gmail.com
   * password: resume1234
-* Login with google just to bypass the login screen basically, your user will not be saved (see future work*)

 ## Sign Up
 * You may also sign up with your own account and create data for your user, which will persist
-* Pssword encryption is done with bcrypt
+* Password encryption is done with bcrypt

 ## Notes:
-* I started this project on September 18, so I haven't had much time to work on it that's why there's a not much to see
+* I've only worked on this project for about a month and I just wanted to make a basic Resume Maker web app
 * I am still in school and have been working part time another reason why there's not a lot

 ## Future Work: